cvc5/cvc5/INSTALL.rst

 WebAssembly Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Compiling cvc5 to WebAssembly needs the emscripten SDK (version 3.1.18).
+Compiling cvc5 to WebAssembly needs the Emscripten SDK (version 3.1.18 or latter).
 Setting up emsdk can be done as follows:

 .. code:: bash